RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 - Find -vmargs command
 - Add after this command add new line with: -Dliquibase.license.key=yourKey (example: -Dliquibase.license.key=ABwwGgQU...)
 - Open DBeaver and "Schema compare" window.
-Key will be checked at this step (If PRO objects didn't appears in schema compare chagelog - check your logs.
+Key will be checked at this step (If PRO objects didn't appear in schema compare changelog - check your logs.
 Maybe license expired or key is invalid)

 If the license key is valid, then the "Object types" dialog will be extended on PRO objects.